Michael Hoyos

-Michael Ryan Hoyos (born August 2, 1991) is an Argentinian-American soccer player who currently plays for Barcelona S.C.
+Michael Ryan Hoyos (born 2 August 1991) is a footballer who plays as a winger for Ecuadorian Serie A club Independiente del Valle.
+Born in the United States, he has represented Argentina at youth level.

-Club
+Club career

 Youth

-Hoyos attended Santa Margarita Catholic High School in Rancho Santa Margarita, California where he played soccer.
-He played club soccer with Irvine Strikers, coached by Don Ebert.
+Hoyos attended Santa Margarita Catholic High School in Rancho Santa Margarita, California where he was a footballer.
+Outside of school, he played with Irvine Strikers, coached by Don Ebert.
 He moved to Argentina together with his mother at age fifteen, and soon had a successful trial with Estudiantes de La Plata and was placed into the club's youth system.

 Estudiantes

 Hoyos debuted with the first team in a January 2010 non-official match against Boca Juniors.
-He scored on a solo run from midfield, earning a spot on the first team bench.
+He scored on a solo run from midfield, earning a spot on the first-team bench.
 On January 29, 2010, he made his league debut as a substitute against Arsenal de Sarandí.

 OFI

 Hoyos moved to Superleague Greece club OFI Crete on July 8, 2013.

-International
+International career

-After managers for both the USA and Argentina national teams expressed interest in having Hoyos attend their Under-20 camps, Hoyos was part of the sparring roster that practiced with the Argentina national team during the South Africa 2010 FIFA World Cup, and was called for the Argentina Under-20.
-In his international debut on July 27, 2010 against Uruguay, in Asunción, he scored the winning goal.
-Hoyos also scored against Uruguay in the 2011 edition of the South American Under-20 tournament.
+After managers for both the United States and Argentina expressed interest in having Hoyos attend their under-20 camps, Hoyos was part of the sparring roster that practiced with the Argentina national team during the South Africa 2010 FIFA World Cup, and was called for the Argentina under-20 side.
+In his international debut on July 27, 2010, against Uruguay, in Asunción, he scored the winning goal.
+He scored against Uruguay again in the 2011 edition of the South American Under-20 tournament.